J90-arch/OCR_Discite/README.md

 all development is done on linux, so there may be some issues on windows

-This is a part of Discite  OCR development
+This is a part of Bloop OCR development